mhatzl/spark_unbound/README.md

 **Note:** Currently, **Unbound_Array** is the only supported unbound data structure.

-This data structure is intended as a safe replacement of `Ada.Containers.Vector` with notable restrictions for creating `Unbound_Array`s and removing the `Cursor` type.
+This data structure is defined in the [`Spark_Unbound.Arrays`](/src/spark_unbound-arrays.ads) package with according functions and procedures and is intended as a safe replacement of `Ada.Containers.Vector` with notable restrictions for creating `Unbound_Array`s and removing the `Cursor` type.
 All procedures that might fail have a `Success` output that states if the execution was successful.